DroneEngage FAQ

 I can’t find my Access Code.

-If still missing, create a new one or contact support via mohammad.hefny@droneengage.com.
+If still missing, contact support via mohammad.hefny@droneengage.com.

 How many drones and Ground Control Stations (GCS) can connect simultaneously?